Scaling AI to enterprise requires unlearning everything

 Your pilot started with a real problem and built a solution fast.
 But only about 20% of organizations achieve enterprise-level impact from AI.
 Your pilot solved one problem.
 Enterprise needs a system that solves hundreds.

-Hand-tuning a model when accuracy drops works fine with two engineers watching it.
+Hand-tuning a model when accuracy drops sort of works fine with two engineers watching it.
 Scale that to fifty models in production and it falls apart completely.
 You need MLOps: automated monitoring, retraining, version control, and governance that most organizations lack when they try to scale AI.

 That’s the required shift.
 From proving something works to making it work consistently, safely, and measurably across the whole organization.

 One pattern that works for multi-site companies is wave-based rollout.
-Rather than flipping the switch everywhere at once, you sequence three to four sites per month, starting with locations that have willing leadership and representative workflows.
+Rather than flipping the switch everywhere at once, you sequence three to four sites per month.
+Start with locations that have willing leadership and representative workflows.
 Not your most technically sophisticated site.
 Your most cooperative one.
 A lighthouse site that goes first generates the playbook, the training materials, and the proof that later waves need to move faster.

 The other thing that hits you during scaling is systems complexity.
 A company might tell you they run one ERP.
 Start the discovery work and you find eight.
 Different divisions acquired over the years, each running their own system with their own data models and naming conventions.
-AI needs unified context to reason well, and your data sits in silos that were never designed to talk to each other.
+AI needs unified context to reason well, and your data sits in messy silos that were never designed to talk to each other.
 This is where connecting each system to the AI layer instead of trying to connect them to each other becomes the only practical path forward.
 You skip the impossible middleware project and let the AI do the cross-referencing at query time.

-The structure that actually holds up
+Talk to AmitThe structure that actually holds up

 Technology isn’t the hard part.
 I think most people building enterprise AI programs underestimate how much the organizational model matters compared to the actual code.